kalekundert/bind_dna/notebook/validate_b1h/measure_zif268_binding_via_noyes2008/notes.rst

 - Make exact same media as [Noyes2008]_.

-  - I cut a corner by use a −His −Ura amino acid mix.
+  - I cut a corner by using a −His −Ura amino acid mix.
   - The amino acid mix used by [Noyes2008]_ includes more amino acids.
   - I don't think this is really the problem, though.